mihaimelnic/who_hass_been_doing_AI_-/README.md

 # Who has been doing AI?
-DEMO Engine

 This repository contains the final BSc AI project at VU Amsterdam, authored by **Melnic Mihaita-Nicusor**, under the supervision of **Filip Ilievski**.